Junki-Yoshikawa/task_app/README.md

   2. Run "rails db:create" in the Terminal.

 * Database initialization
+  1. Run "rails db:migrate" in the Terminal.

 * How to run the test suite
+  1. Run "rails s" in the Terminal.

 * Services (job queues, cache servers, search engines, etc.)